TheChance101/beep-beep/README.md

 # beep-beep

-We are at https://www.linkedin.com/company/thechance101/ mentorship starting the journey of building the largest full-stack open-source Kotlin project
+We are at [The Chance](https://www.linkedin.com/company/thechance101/) mentorship starting the journey of building the largest full-stack open-source Kotlin project.

 ## About the project

 It is essentially a platform designed for food delivery and taxi ordering, intended to demonstrate the capabilities of Kotlin.
 Using beep beep as a project name describes how fast you can build with Kotlin, and if it was a real service it should be fast also 😅

 ## Project components

 * End User app (Built with Compose Multiplatform to serve both Android and iOS).
 * Restaurant Management app (Built with Compose Multiplatform to serve both Android and iOS, supporting iPad and Android tablets).
 * Taxi Driver app (Built with Compose Multiplatform to serve both Android and iOS).
 * Food Delivery app (Built with Compose Multiplatform to serve both Android and iOS).
 * Dashboard app (Built with Compose Multiplatform to run directly from your desktop, Mac, Linux, and Windows).
 * Support app (Built with Compose Multiplatform to run directly from your desktop, Mac, Linux, and Windows).

 * Identity Service (A microservice written in Kotlin using Ktor framework).
 * Restaurant Service (A microservice written in Kotlin using Ktor framework).